Steps Toward Academic Excellence (STAE)

 - 8th grade MAP test RIT score of 228 and above in reading or specified RIT scores for math depending on math course placement

 - Recommendations by middle school and ETHS placement team

 - Successful completion of STAE’s summer program preceding freshman year and recommendation by STAE’s summer staff

 - By invitation only.
 Invitations are based on student criteria and recommendations from 8th grade staff at the ETHS placement meetings.

-- For STAE: Required to take Prep to 1 Humanities English summer school course and attend a STAE summer conference prior to the start of freshman year.
+- For STAE: Required to take a summer school course the summer before freshman year.

-- For STAE MATH: Required summer school course and/or conference prior to entering ETHS.
+- For STAE MATH: Required summer school course prior to entering ETHS.
 Prep to Geometry Honors or Prep to 2 Algebra Honors (whichever relevant math course depending on STAE recommendation).